corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Lithoids can pick the Agrarian Idyll civic, but the benefits are still applied to farming districts.
 This mod creates a swapped Agrarian Idyll just for lithoids - now your miners will generate amenities instead of farmers!
 This mod also features english localisation for these effects.

-And yes, I totally made up "lithorian" as an alternative to "agrarian" - suggestions welcome.
+And yes, I totally made up "lithorian" as an alternative to "agrarian" - going to stick with it for now.

 # Changes